Writing

 Engineering still matters enormously.
 Product still matters.
 Research still matters.
 Quality still matters.
 The difference is that the borders are more permeable.
 More of the team can work closer to the product reality, and the artifacts can be alive instead of ceremonial.

-The SDLC does not disappear.
-It becomes less like a factory line and more like a learning system.
+The SDLC becomes less like a factory line and more like a human-legible system.

 What this asks of designers